ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 iii.
 "The contract reverts on errors"

+While running unit tests, it is also important to integrate with a tool that measures how much of the code is covered during tests. **Code coverage tools**, as they are often called, instrument source files with additional data to detect whenever each line of code has been executed at runtime.
+This is important, as you cannot reliably predict the behavior of a particular piece of code without testing it first.

 #### Integration testing

 Integration testing is a level higher than unit testing on the testing hierarchy.
 In integration testing, individual components of the smart contract are tested together.